LibrePlan/libreplan/doc/src/user/en/05-recursos.rst

 2) Criteria tab.
 This is where the criteria fulfilled by a worker can be configured.
 Users can assign any worker or generic criteria that they consider suitable to a worker.
 It is important that the workers fulfil criteria in order for the program to be used to its full extent.
 Users must do the following to assign criteria:

-   i.
-Click the "Add criteria" button.
+   1. Click the "Add criteria" button.

-   ii.
-Search for the criterion to be added and select the most appropriate.
+   2. Search for the criterion to be added and select the most appropriate.

-   iii.
-Click the add button.
+   3. Click the add button.

-   iv.
-Select the start date of the criterion when it becomes applicable.
+   4. Select the start date of the criterion when it becomes applicable.

-   v.
-Select the end date for applying the criterion to the resource.
+   5. Select the end date for applying the criterion to the resource.
 This date is not obligatory if the criterion is shown as being indefinite.

 .. figure:: images/worker-criterions.png
    :scale: 50